amashuroff/algorithms-data_structures/ProblemSolvingPatterns.md

 - Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on certain condition
 - Very efficient for solving problems with minimal space complexity as well.

+### Sliding Window

+- Pattern involves creating a window which can either be an array or number from one position or another
+- Depending on a certain condition, the window either increases or closes (and new window is created)
+- Very useful to keep track of a subset of data in array/string etc.